Recycling - fashion world's antidote to environmental concerns

 "This is a great challenge for H&M whose trademark is cheap clothes at good quality ...
 The fact it's cheap means there's a risk people buy and throw away, or buy too much," he said.

-H&M revenues have more than doubled since 2006, reaching 151 billion Swedish crowns ($18.3 billion) in the year to last November, making it the second biggest fashion retailer after Spain's Inditex.
+H&M revenues have more than doubled since 2006, reaching 151 billion Swedish crowns ($18.3 billion) in the year to last November, making it the second biggest fashion retailer after Spain's Inditex (ITX.MC).

-The award is being launched by a foundation established by H&M that is funded by the retailer and the Persson family, its main owners.

 INNOVATION